frameworks-alexuser01/DMVC-boilerplate/README.md

 #### Where is the index.html file?
 You can find it in the `assets/` folder.
 It is copied into build and dist respectively

+#### How to get home screen icons?
+Put image files into assets folder and reference them in the `index.html` file in the assets folder

+#### The server does not deliver the app
+Remember to install npm and bower deps.
+Also remember to run `gulp` before running the server the first time